- About us

 How to apply

 The Australian Embassy in Moscow would prefer that you lodge your Partner visa application online.
 If you are unable to do so, you can send your application to us by mail or courier.
-If you wish to lodge your application in person at the Embassy, you will need to make an appointment well in advance.
+If you wish to lodge your application in person at the Embassy, you will need to make an appointment through the Europe Service Centre.
+Please follow the links below for further information:

 All applicants for permanent entry to Australia must meet health requirements before the grant of a visa.